Top festivals in Switzerland 2016

 Mid-December: Fête de L’Escalade, Geneva

 L’Escalade is Geneva’s biggest celebrated event.
-It commemorates the failed attempt of the Duke of Savoy to seize the town by surprise on the night of 11 December, 1602.
+It commemorates the failed attempt of the Duke of Savoy to seize the town by surprise on the night of 11 to 12 December, 1602.
 Locals dress up in costume and parade the streets with torchlights and drums.
 Brigades on horseback in period costumes, country markets, and folk music are interspersed with Rabelaisian banquets, fife-and-drum parades, and torch-lit marches.
+L’Escalade is from 9 to 11 December 2016.
+See www.compagniede1602.ch.